peaktwilight/csv-password-cleaner/README.md

 - Copy passwords to clipboard with one click

 ### Password Management
-- Group passwords by domain with expandable/collapsible sections
 - Mark passwords individually or in bulk as:
   - ✓ Keep
   - ✗ Delete